Podcastindex-org/podcast-namespace/docs/tags/image.md

 - purpose (optional): An unordered set of case-insensative, space-separated tokens following the equivalent [W3C syntax](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#space-separated-tokens).
 This value should not exceed 128 characters.
 This allows podcasters to indicate the suggested uses of this media.

 ### Notes
 The only required attribute is `href`, specifying the url of the asset being delivered.
+If no further attributes are defined, such as `aspect-ratio` or `purpose`, the image is assumed to be square (1:1).
 For accessibility, `alt` is also encouraged.

 The `aspect-ratio` and `width` are also encouraged, as they give app developers important information about how they can display your image within their UI.
 A `height` attribute is also available, but not critical if `aspect-ratio` and `width` are provided.